-Gretna Police asking for help locating missing 17-year-old
+Missing 17-year-old found safe in Gretna, officials say

 Latest Weather Blog

-GRETNA — Gretna Police Department is asking for help in locating 17-year-old Jamil Wright.
+GRETNA — Authorities have found a missing 17-year-old less than 24 hours after he was reported missing in Gretna.

-Officials stated that he was last seen at school around 3:15 p.m. on Tuesday.
+Officials said he was last seen at school around 3:15 p.m. on Tuesday.
+By 7 a.m. on Wednesday, he was found safe.

-He was last seen wearing a black Young Audiences school shirt, a black jacket, black pants, black shoes with white soles and a clear backpack.

 More News